Nonsuch 26

-The Nonsuch 26 is a Canadian sailboat, that was designed by Mark Ellis and first built in 1982.
+The Nonsuch 26 is a Canadian sailboat, that was designed by Mark Ellis and first built in 1981.
 It is one of the series of Nonsuch sailboats.

 The Nonsuch 26 is a development of the larger, 1978-designed Nonsuch 30.

 Production

-The Nonsuch 26 design was built by Hinterhoeller Yachts in St. Catharines, Ontario, Canada, between 1982 and 1988.
+The Nonsuch 26 design was built by Hinterhoeller Yachts in St. Catharines, Ontario, Canada, between 1981 and 1988.

 Design

-The Nonsuch 26 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Nonsuch 26 is a recreational keelboat, built predominantly of fiberglass, with a balsa cored deck and wood trim.
 It has a cat rig, an unstayed mast with a wishbone boom, a plumb stem, a vertical transom, an internally-mounted spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 8500 lb and carries 2750 lb of ballast.

 The boat has a draft of 4.50 ft with the standard keel fitted.

 The boat is fitted with a Westerbeke 13 diesel engine of 13 hp.
 The fuel tank holds 24 u.s.gal and the fresh water tank has a capacity of 60 u.s.gal.

+The design has sleeping accommodation for four people, with two straight settee berths in the main cabin and two aft cabins, each with a single berth.
+The galley is located on the port side just forward of the companionway ladder.
+The galley is L-shaped and is equipped with a two-burner stove, an ice box and a sink.
+The enclosed head is located opposite the galley on the starboard side.

 The design has a PHRF racing average handicap of 225 with a high of 238 and low of 213.
 It has a hull speed of 6.62 kn.